Works

 2025

 A series following on from Solaria.
-Created in Fleinvaer, an archipelago of islands off northern Norway, as part of a funded residency at The Arctic Hideaway.
+Created in Fleinvaer, an archipelago of islands off northern Norway, as part of a funded residency.
 Made in collaboration with the sun, ocean, rocks, sand, wind, rain, hail, seasalt and algae.